-Pipelining can make processors run up to N times faster than when they are executed one at a time, where N is the number of pipeline stages.
-However, there are several effects that will cause problems and make it impossible to reach this efficiency in practice.
-One is that not all instructions will use all pipeline stages.
+Pipelining can enable processors to potentially run up to N times faster, where N is the number of pipeline stages.
+However, there are several issues that make it impossible to reach this efficiency ceiling in practice.
+One such factor is that not all instructions will be able to use all the pipeline stages.
+In the following experiments we will delve a bit deeper into this.

 So far we have been looking at one instruction at a time, but the real gain with using pipelining is to be able to overlap execution of several instructions.
 The net effect is that the hardware is busy executing several instructions at the same time.
 We will now investigate a small program with several instructions and determine how it goes through the pipeline so that the different stages of the instructions are executed in parallel.
-Study the following program.
+Study the following code.

 '''

 #include <iregdef.h>

 1

 2

-Avoid reordering instructions

 .set noreorder

 3

-Start generating instructions

 .text

 4

-The label should be globally known

 .globl start

 5

-The label marks an entry point

 6

 .ent start

 7

-$9, 0xbf90 # Load upper half of port address

 start:

+8

+$9, 0x8002

+Load upper half of port address

 lui

-8
+9

 Lower half is filled with zeros

-9

 10

-'''

-'''

-repeat: lbu
+repeat:

+1\,1

-$8, OxO($9) # Read from the input port
+$8, 0x40($9) # Read from the input port

-11
+lbu

+12

-Needed after load
+Needed after load (is one NOP enough?)

 nop

-12
+13

+$8, 0x50($9) # Write to the output port

 sb

-$8, OxO($9) # Write to the output port

-13
+14

 b

 repeat

 Repeat the read and write cycle

-14
+15

-Needed after branch
+Needed after branch (is one NOP enough?)

 nop

-15
+16

+Clear the register

 li

-Clear the register

 $8, 0

-16

 17

 .end start

-Marks the end of the program

 18

 '''

-Upload the program above to the pipeline simulator and execute it step by step.
+Build and upload the program above to the pipeline simulator and execute it step by step.
 Carefully note when the instructions are launched and when their results are ready.
 Also note how many instructions are in different stages of their execution at the same time.

-Run the following program on the pipeline simulator.
-Assign distinct values to t0, t1, and t3, and single step through the instructions.
+Modify the following code by assigning distinct values to t0, t1, and t3, and then build the program and single step through the instructions in the simulator.

 '''

-#include <iregdef.h>
+1 #include <iregdef.h>

-1

 2

-.set noreorder
+3 .set noreorder

-3

-.text

-4
+4 .text

-.globl start
+5 .globl start

-5
+6

+'''

+'''

 .ent start

-6

 7

+start:

+8

 t2, t0, t1

-8

-start:

 add

+9

 add

 t4, t2, t3

-9

-nop

 10

 nop

 11

 nop

 12

+nop

 13

 .end start

 14

 '''

-- After how many clock cycles will the destination register of the first add instruction, t2, receive the correct result value? - After how many clock cycles is the value of t2 needed in the second instruction? - What is the problem here?
+- After how many clock cycles will the destination register of the first add instruction (that is t2) receive the correct result value? - After how many clock cycles is the value of t2 needed in the second instruction? - What is the problem here?
 What is this kind of hazard called?

-This kind of problem can be solved by code reordering, introduction of nop instructions, stalling the pipeline (hazard detection), and by forwarding.
+This kind of problem can be solved by code reordering, introduction of NOP instructions, stalling the pipeline (hazard detection), and by forwarding.
 Explain when the first three methods can be used and how they work.

-Both the hardware MIPS processor and the simulator uses forwarding to solve problems with data hazards.
-So far, you have used a version of the pipeline, which does not have forwarding, S-script.
-Switch to the pipeline in the directory Xl-script.
-This version has forwarding too.
-Then single step through the program above and study how the forwarding works.
+The MIPS processor hardware and the simulator both use forwarding to solve problems associated with data hazards.
+So far, you have used a version of the pipeline (S-script) which does not have forwarding.
+Now we are going to utilize the pipeline in the Xl-script directory, which takes advantage of forwarding.
+Single step through the program above using the new pipeline and examine how forwarding works.

-- How does the forwarding unit detect that forwarding should be used? - From where to where is data forwarded in the case above?
+- How does the forwarding unit know that it should bypass a value to an earlier stage? - Were are the origin and destination of the forwarded data in the example above?

-Run the following program on the pipeline simulator.
-Use the simple version without forwarding, (S-script).
-Assign the same value to t0 as to t1, and single step through the instructions.
+Switch back to the simple version of the pipeline without forwarding (S-script).
+Modify the following code by assigning the same value to t0 and t1, and single step through the instructions.